 - Online reviews indicate that SmileDirectClub’s customer service is somewhat less responsive and helpful than many competitors.

 Even though they’re younger than SmileDirectClub and not quite as fast as byte, Candid shows an exemplary commitment to convenience through their physical locations and quick turnaround times.
-Beyond that, Candid is a great all-around option that took the top spot in our at-home aligner rankings.
+Beyond that, Candid is a great all-around option that focuses on quality treatment and products.